CUNY-CL/citylex/README.md

 ## Author

-CityLex was created by [Kyle Gorman](http://wellformedness.com) with help from [contributors](https://github.com/CUNY-CL/citylex/graphs/contributors).
+CityLex was created by [Kyle Gorman](http://wellformedness.com) and Forest Hallee with help from [contributors](https://github.com/CUNY-CL/citylex/graphs/contributors).